-Mode 4 - uses a DC charging station with a charging power of up to 350 kW.
+Mode 4 - typically uses a DC charging station with a charging power of up to 350 kW.
+Some variants of CCS chargers can reportedly exceed this limit, reaching 500 kW or more.
 The charging cable is permanently connected to the charging stations.
 In Europe, it usually has a charging cable with two connectors - CCS 2 used by most European car manufacturers and sometimes also ChAdeMO.
 This example can be seen in Figure 11.